WouterKlein/plant-humanities/docs/cinnamon/README.md

 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">

 Nowadays, Sri Lanka ranks high again among [the world’s largest exporters of cinnamon](http://www.worldstopexports.com/cinnamon-exporters/).
 But confusion still remains: _Cinnamomum verum_ J.Presl is now grown in many countries in the tropical zone, but the quality of the product differs for each region.[^ref28] Moreover, commercial statistics usually generalize all market variations under the header ‘cinnamon, without differentiating between _Cinnamomum_ species.
 This issue is even more pertinent in medicine.
 Cinnamon has a lot of potential therapeutic applications that have been studied, but many studies fail to clarify which species of _Cinnamomum_ was/were used, making it difficult to generalize the results.[^ref29] The species epithet _verum_ may sound like an obsolete name in a globalized world, where everyone has access to cinnamon and where cinnamon is grown in many tropical areas.
-But it still captures the essence of what cinnamon has always been about: distinguishing between what is ‘true and what is not.
+But it still captures the essence of what cinnamon has always been about: distinguishing between what is ‘true’ and what is not.
 <param title="cinnamon" eid="Q370239">
 <param ve-map
 	title="[I would like to include a map here with the current distribution of Cinnamomum verum.
 I have two sources for that: the data differ quite a bit, and I don’t know if I can simply extract it from the sources: https://www.cabi.org/isc/datasheet/13573 (CABI), and http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:463752-1 (Kew, Plants of the World Online)]">